 A volunteer organization of parents who have helped their children recover from eating disorders using an evidence-based, family-based treatment (FBT) approach to anorexia, which was developed at the Maudsley Hospital in London, UK.

 Province-wide, free support programs for individuals, and their families, living with depression, anxiety or bipolar disorder.

 Education and support programs for parents and caregivers of people with serious mental illness in Ontario.
-A free, 12-week course is offered through various service agencies in 11 regions across the province.

 Parents for Children’s Mental Health (PCMH)